 Following a sprinkler operation the sprinkler system should be reinstated by a competent person.
-A stock of spare sprinkler bulbs should be available on site for replacements, preferably in a separate building, e.g. the pump house.
+A stack of spare sprinkler bulbs should be available on site for replacements, preferably in a seperate building e.g. the pumphouse.

 If a sprinkler system forms an integral part of your fire strategy it is imperative that adequate management procedures are in place to cater for those periods when the sprinkler system is not functional.
 This should form part of your emergency plan.
 Although the actual procedures will vary, such measures may include the following: